Should you apply for more than one course at the same university?

 If it’s a struggle to cater your personal statement to your two chosen subjects, then it's a good idea to narrow your focus.

-Bournemouth University says if you’re not sure whether to put more than one course down from the same university, it’s a great question to ask at open days.
-In their view, applicants would be justified in applying for more than one course if they want who want to combine their interests with a career but aren't sure which route to take.
+If you’re not sure whether to put more than one course down from the same university, it’s a great question to ask one of their open days.

 It can be a wasted choice

 On the other hand, it’s not always necessary to use up two of your choices if the courses are just a variant of the same course, such as a BEng or MEng in a specific branch of engineering.
-Other universities tend to agree:
+Universities tend to agree:

 Applying for different courses that each require a very specific commitment to one vocation – such as midwifery and physiotherapy – is not recommended.